-Our objective is to develop and commercialize our product candidates.
+Our strategy is to use our integrated development engine to advance innovative programs across multiple therapeutic areas into the clinic while maximizing asset potential, with the objective of developing and commercializing our product candidates.
 The principal components of our strategy are to:

-• Pursue CNS, infectious disease and immunology indications with high unmet medical need and significant commercial potential.
-Within the therapeutic areas that Tonix is focusing, we are pursuing multiple indications that are underserved with limited, effective treatment options.
-One of our latest stage product candidates, TNX-102 SL for the management of FM, affects between 6-12 million adults in the U.S. and fewer than half of those treated for FM receive relief from the three FDA-approved drugs.
-We are also pursuing a treatment for Long COVID using TNX-102 SL, a condition for which there is no currently approved therapy.
-Our broader development strategy is to leverage the patented formulation to explore the clinical potential of TNX-102 SL in multiple other pain, psychiatric, and addiction conditions, including PTSD, Agitation in Alzheimer's and Alcohol Use Disorder (AUD), all of which are underserved by currently approved medications or have no approved treatment thus representing large unmet medical needs.
-Within CNS, Tonix is also developing TNX-1300, a treatment for cocaine intoxication, one of the leading causes of overdose deaths and for which there is no currently approved drug.
-Within infectious diseases, we are currently focusing on the development of TNX-1840 and TNX-1850 for protection against COVID-19.
-While there are FDA-approved COVID-19 vaccines which use mRNA technology, we believe that there are limitations to these vaccines relating to durability of protection and their relative inability to block forward transmission.
-We believe that the live virus technology intended to be employed in TNX-1840 and TNX-1850 has the potential to solve these problems and serve as a booster or initial vaccine to the U.S. population.
-Finally, with TNX-1500, we are pursuing a treatment to prevent organ transplant rejection as well as autoimmune conditions.
-TNX-1500 is a third generation humanized mAb targeting the CD40L that has the potential to deliver efficacy without compromising safety, based on modulated b
+• Pursue CNS, rare disease, immunology, and infectious disease indications with high unmet medical need and significant commercial potential.
+Within the therapeutic areas that Tonix is focusing on, we are pursuing multiple indications that are underserved with limited, effective treatment options.
+One of our latest stage product candidates, TNX-102 SL for the management of FM, a condition which affects between 6-12 million adults in the U.S. and fewer than half of those treated for FM receive relief from the three FDA-approved drugs.

+We are also pursuing a treatment using TNX-102 SL for FM-type Long COVID, a condition for which there is no currently approved therapy.
+Our broader development strategy is to leverage the patented formulation and proven mechanism of action to explore the clinical potential of TNX-102 SL in multiple other, psychiatric, and addiction conditions, including PTSD, Agitation in Alzheimer's disease and Alcohol Use Disorder (AUD), all of which are underserved by currently approved medications or have no approved treatment thus representing large unmet medical needs.
+Within CNS, Tonix is also developing TNX-1900 to treat chronic migraine, TNX-601 ER to treat major depressive disorder and TNX-1300 to treat cocaine intoxication.
+Although a number of drugs are approved for chronic migraine and major depressive disorder, there remains dissatisfaction with available options.
+Cocaine intoxication is one of the leading causes of overdose deaths and for which there is no currently approved drug.
+With TNX-1500, we are pursuing a treatment to prevent organ transplant rejection as well as autoimmune conditions.
+TNX-1500 is a third generation humanized mAb targeting the CD40L that has the potential to deliver efficacy without compromising safety, based on modulated binding to Fc receptors.
+At this time, no mAb against CD40L has been licensed anywhere in the world.
+Within infectious diseases, we are currently focusing on the development of TNX-801 to prevent smallpox and mpox, and TNX-1850 to protect against COVID-19.
+While there are FDA-approved vaccines to prevent smallpox and mpox, we believe TNX-801 has potential to provide durable protection.
+While there are FDA-approved COVID-19 vaccines which use mRNA technology, or other technologies, we believe that there are limitations to these vaccines relating to durability of protection and their relative inability to block forward transmission.